IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 - Do normalization inside hidden layers
 - Do mini-batching properly: Choose 1 random trajectory first between 0 to 1s.
 Ensure code accounts for this random initial condition and recognises it accurately.
 Play around for number of points for NN to predict within that small time interval.
 - Then once settled, introduce more random mini trajectories for NN to use.
 - Mini-batching is more efficient since it doesn't force NN to predict all time points across the whole major time trajectory.

+## Updates 11/7/2025 ##
+- Managed to implement mini batching for single randomly chosen trajectory per batch within 0 to 5s.
+- Epochs updates every one time, shows gradual decreasing losses.
+- Prediction of driving_force not very accurate, but shape matches the original.
+- Attempt at increasing lengths of single trajectory per epoch.
+Runtime is slow.